format37/minecraft_bot/README.md

 * Janet, stop
 * Janet, what the weather tomorrow in London?
 * Janet, i am looking for iron_ore
+* Janet, sleep at purple_bed
-* Janet, search in kniowledge base the coordinates of home
+* Janet, search in the knowledge base the coordinates of home
+* Janet, what items do you have in your inventory?
+* Janet, toss dirt
 #### Requirements
 * OpenAI API key
 * Minecraft running server